 Edinburgh Trip Planning – January

 A great time of year for people looking to escape the extreme temperatures in parts of the southern hemisphere.
 When we are hearing about 40˚C and more temperatures on the centre court at the Australian Open Tennis, we’re wrapping up for outdoors activities and welcoming guests from Australia and New Zealand who may be coming to Scotland to visit relatives, or to investigate their family tree.
 Our guest blog post on the Embrace Scotland website shared a top tip for visiting the Scotland’s People Centre where the Archivist’s Garden is worth a look.
 In January we sometimes enjoy walking on Salisbury Crags (which you can see from the window of Craigwell Cottage), and finding ideas of places to enjoy a Burns Supper in Edinburgh.
 We’ve created a Pinterest board of Things to Do in January in Edinburgh to whet your appetite.
+New for January 2019 Message from the Skies is a continuation of our Hogmanay Festival.

 Edinburgh Trip Planning – February